 Business Goals:

-The business goals for this project are to explore: 1) explore the behind algorithms of music recommendation systems; and 2) optimize the recommendation system to benefit Spotify users how to provide a better music recommendation system.
+The business goals for this project are: 1) explore the behind algorithms of music recommendation systems; and 2) optimize the recommendation system to benefit Spotify users.

 Business Success Criteria:

-The business success criteria for this project is to measure the accuracy the recommendation system will be based on the performance of models we’ve built.
+The business success criterion for this project is to measure the accuracy the recommendation system will be based on the performance of models we’ve built.
 Based on our optimal model, we will come up with a better algorithm-based recommendation system for Spotify to apply to benefit all users.
 Details of the quantitative success criteria are elaborated in the “Data-Mining Success Criteria” part.

 Constraints:

-I personally think there will not be much constraints for this project in terms of staffing, technology, timeframes or money.
+I personally think there will not be many constraints for this project in terms of staffing, technology, timeframes or money.

 Organizational and Business Impact: